Uwttn/react-portfolio/README.md

 ## More About Me

 I am a dedicated, enthusiastic professional with skills in data analysis and coding.
-Currently, I am honing my skills through the UCF coding Bootcamp, where I have learned a strong foundation in multiple programming languages and terminal commands.
-I am improving and growing at utilizing tools, such as Visual Studio code, GitHub, and GitLab.
+Currently, I graduated from the UCF coding Bootcamp, where I have learned a strong foundation in multiple programming languages and terminal commands.

-After the Bootcamp, I am looking to work in an organization with people who are passionate about technology and open to innovation.
+Also, I am looking to work in an organization with people who are passionate about technology and open to innovation.
 I want to contribute to meaningful projects and drive success through collaborative efforts.

 ## Goals